patrickfrey/mewa/doc/tutorial.md

 ```

 #### Data Types
-Define and reference classes, arrays and other data types.
+This section defines classes, arrays and atomic data types.
 The function we have to discuss a little bit deeper here is ```typesystem.classdef```, the definition of a class:
  1. We see a switch of the context here.
-Whatever is passed to this AST node function as context, we define a new context (```classContext```) to be passed down to the traversal.
+Whatever is passed to this _AST_ node function as context, we define a new context (```classContext```) to be passed down to the subnodes in the traversal.
  2. The traversal of the subnodes has 4 passes.
 The index of the pass is passed down as parameter for the subnodes to decide what to do:
     * 1st Pass: Type Definitions
     * 2nd Pass: Member Variable Declarations
-    * 3rd Pass: Method Declarations (=1st pass of function declarations)
+    * 3rd Pass: Method Declarations (the traversal calls 1st pass of function declarations)
-    * 4th Pass: Method Implementation (=2nd pass of function declarations)
+    * 4th Pass: Method Implementation (the traversal calls the 2nd pass of function declarations)

-    The head scrathing thing here the mapping of the 3rd pass to the 1st pass of the subnode and the 4th pass to the 2nd pass of the subnode in the node ```typesystem.definition_2pass``` that is a node that does something in 2 different passes.
- The implementation might be a little bit complicated, but hopefully you see the intention.
-The class node defines a multiple pass evaluation and the nodes ```typesystem.definition_2pass``` and ```typesystem.definition``` implement the gates that encapsulate the decision what lines are processed.
+The class node defines a multiple pass evaluation and the nodes ```typesystem.definition_2pass``` and ```typesystem.definition``` implement the gates that encapsulate the decision what is processed when.

 ```Lua
 function typesystem.typehdr( node, decl)